Exim Consultancy | International Logistics | One Stop EXIM Solution

 Overview of the MOOWR Scheme

-Afleo is an expert in offering turnkey solutions for companies that wish to avail the benefits of the MOOWR Scheme.
+Afleo is an expert in offering turnkey solutions for companies that wish to avail the benefits of the MOOWR Scheme – short for Manufacturing and Other Operations in Warehouse Regulations – is a customs duty deferment scheme.
 Whether you are an exporter or a domestic producer, our expertise guarantees you get the best out of this duty deferment scheme while remaining in compliance.

 The MOOWR scheme benefits companies by improving cash flow as it defers customs duties so that they can invest in business again.
 Further, it wipes out the burden of prompt duty payments, which makes it extremely appealing for manufacturers in search of long-term financial viability.